PaulusBilly/html-resume/README.md

-# my first capstone project from the html udemy course
+# my first capstone project from the webdev udemy course